 - Screen shakes with every keystroke

-- Desk moves position across the floor over time
+- Desk shifts position across the floor over time

 - Wobble at sitting height (lowest setting)